-People, who are interested in Atlantis often wonder whether Plato dreamed up Atlantis?
+People who are interested in Atlantis often wonder whether Plato dreamed up Atlantis.

-Here is a sculpture I wanted to take a picture of known as The Dream.
+Unfortunately, no one knows for sure.
+Here’s a sculpture I wanted to take a picture of known as The Dream.

 The unique thing about The Dream is an inscription on a sign saying: Stand on the board and pretend to ride the wave of your life, but please don’t climb or hang from the sculpture – there might be one big WIPEOUT!

-When I pointed my SX-70 Sonar camera towards The Dream, the camera kept on attempting to focus when I pressed the shutter button halfway down.
+One very unexpected thing happened to my camera when taking this photo.
+When I pointed my SX-70 Sonar camera towards The Dream, the camera kept attempting to focus when I pressed the shutter button halfway down.

 How did Atlantis sink?